Isalia20/quad-iou-torch/README.md

 ## Comparison with Shapely library

 One of the ways to calculate iou for quadrilaterals is to use `Shapely` library.
-You can see the time comparison between the library and this implementation for 2000x200 quadrilaterals 10 times by running `python tryout_scripts/comparison.py`
+You can see the time comparison between the library and this implementation for 2000x200 quadrilaterals 10 times by running `python tryout_scripts/comparison.py`.
+While comparison is definitely unfair(CPU vs GPU), it just shows the fact of how much faster you can calculate it with this library(For example in a validation loop of your neural net)